 Depending on the case, you might be asked to attend a sleep center where you can talk to a sleep specialist.
 In some cases sleepwalkers take part in sleep studies so that certain medical conditions can be eliminated (including the restless leg syndrome and obstructive sleep apnea).

 Common treatments for sleepwalking

 Rather than a specific medical treatment, dealing with sleepwalking is often about improving one’s lifestyle.
 For example, we should all try to get sufficient sleep each night and adopt a good bedtime routine.
 You may find the following advice helpful:

-- Avoid caffeine in the last couple of hours before bed
+- avoid caffeine in the last couple of hours before bed

-- Make sure your bedroom is dark and quiet
+- make your bedroom dark and quiet

-- Stick to a specific bedtime
+- stick to a specific bedtime.

 If you’re worried about a child, pay attention to when they sleepwalk and wake them up around 15 minutes before it normally happens.
 As you alter their normal sleep cycle, this may prevent the problem from occurring.

 What about medications?
 They aren’t normally offered unless there’s a risk to health and safety.
 In these cases doctors will offer antidepressants or benzodiazepines since they will encourage sleep and reduce the likelihood of experiencing sleepwalking.
 A more effective treatment is often found with hypnotherapy or CBT (cognitive behavioral therapy).